Confession time: I’ve spent my life quitting jobs and avoiding full-time employment.

 But you still have to pay bills, so what can you do?

-Assuming you want to avoid living in poverty as a strategy (although it worked for me for a while), here are some other options for when you really hate jobs.
+Assuming you want to avoid living in poverty as a strategy (although it worked for me for a while), here are some other options for what to do when you hate your job.

 Reduce Your Fixed Expenses

 If you live on less, you can cut your hours or replace your full-time job with a part-time one.

 Alternately, you could save enough money to allow you to simply quit jobs more often — either for a break or to just look for better ones.

 Stop spending money on gadgets, meals out and other discretionary expenses.
 But these might not make a big enough dent in your budget, since you have to pay rent, car payments and other big expenses regularly.

 So first, look for ways to reduce large fixed expenses.

 If your ultimate goal is to never need a job again, you have to develop other sources of income.